haani-niyaz/atlassian-admin-tools/README.md

 ## Description

-Provide an utility to to execute deployment pre-checks and pre-implementation steps.
+Utility program to execute deployment pre-checks and pre-implementation steps.

 ### Capabilities:

-- Stop service prior to backup
-- Check service process
+- Check application process status
+- Check if disk space required is sufficient
+- Verfiy if a rpm package exists in the repo
-- Executes commands as the application user
+- Executes commands as the application user & privileges user (where necessary)
+- Shutdown application
 - Backup files (as specified in the config file)
 - Download deployment files (as specified in the config file)
 - Logging to stdout and writes to a log file